 And now, we continue to see how the image sensor size affects our cameras.

 1. Camera Size

 There is three types of camera, Point and Shoot (P&S), Mirrorless, and DSLR.
 The P&S camera system has the slimmest and pocket-compact size camera body.
 DSLR is the heaviest and bulkiest camera system.
 The Mirrorless camera system has a size that fits in between P&S and DSLR.
 The distribution of the different sizes of the image sensor is shown in the table below:

 Usually, a larger camera system is equipped with a larger image sensor.
 It is because a larger sensor needs a larger lens to allow enough amount of light to enter.
 Due to the advanced technology, we can even find the Full-Frame image sensor in the small P&S. However, full-frame P&S is very rare and extremely expensive compared to full-frame Mirrorless or DSLR.
 So the following P&S are referred to as those 1/2.3″ image sensor P&S cameras.

 2. Crop Factor

-Most of the time, lens manufacturers will only tell you “A 16-70mm F2.8 APS-C lens has a 24-105mm of focal length in 35 mm equivalent”, so that you thought you will get the same image result from full frame “24-105mm F2.8” lens, that’s a big NO!
+Usually, the lens manufacturers tell you “The 16-70mm F2.8 APS-C lens has a 24-105mm of 35 mm equivalent focal length”.
+You thought you would get the same image result as a full-frame “24-105mm F2.8” lens, that’s a big NO!

 The larger image sensor size is, the higher price it is.
-Besides, the larger image sensor size in the smaller camera body, the more expensive the camera is.

 4. Noise Level